jdohertydev/blast-off/README.md

 ### Clear screen

-A simple but key feature is the ‘clear screen’ function.
+A simple but key feature is the 'clear screen' function.
 This acts as a signpost for each stage of the game, like a new chapter in a book, and without it, the user will be left with a large amount of text in the terminal.
 Visually, this is not pretty but it could also confuse the user and take away from the immersive experience.

 ### Capture name variable

-When keeping someone’s attention, it is often said that using the person’s name is the most effective way.
-The ‘take_name_input’ function does this early on in the program and uses it in the script throughout the game using f-strings and `{name}`.
+When keeping someone's attention, it is often said that using the person's name is the most effective way.
+The 'take_name_input' function does this early on in the program and uses it in the script throughout the game using f-strings and `{name}`.

 ### Warm-up question